 Aside from producing positive results, Tae maintains a client-centric approach to his practice and strives to provide exceptional and responsive client service.
 His primary goal in representing clients is to provide them with collaborative, efficient, and business-focused solutions to workplace disputes and issues.

-Tae is a national subject-matter expert on workplace marijuana issues.
-He is the shareholder-author of the firm’s OD Comply: Marijuana subscription and materials, and regularly assists clients across the country in handling the rapidly-evolving landscape of medical and recreational marijuana legalization laws and their impact on employers.
+Tae is a national subject-matter expert on workplace marijuana and drug testing issues.
+He is the shareholder-author of the firm’s OD Comply: Marijuana subscription tool and materials, and regularly assists clients across the country in handling the rapidly-evolving landscape of medical and recreational marijuana legalization laws and their impact on employers.
 In addition to providing practical advice and counsel, Tae has also handled high-profile litigation involving these difficult issues.

 Prior to joining Ogletree, Tae practiced general civil litigation in Mobile, Alabama.
 He graduated cum laude from the University of Montevallo in 2006, and from the University of Alabama School of Law in 2009 where he served on the Alabama Law Review.
-Outside of work, Tae is a husband and father to two young children.
-He enjoys the Chicago Cubs, University of Alabama athletics, golf, and traveling.
+Outside of work, Tae is a husband and father to three young children.
+He enjoys the Chicago Cubs, University of Alabama athletics, running, and traveling.